m3g/2023_AFP-LM_BpdA/README.md

 Directory: ProbabilityDensity

 ### Hydration structures
-Scripts required to reproduce Figure 8 of the manuscript
+Scripts required to run atomistic simulations and reproduce Figure 8 of the manuscript

 Directory: HydrationStructures